The Chap

 The Chap is a British humorous men's lifestyle magazine published quarterly.
-It was founded in 1999 by Gustav Temple and Vic Darkwood, and is still edited by Temple.
+It was founded in 1999 by Gustav Temple and Vic Darkwood, and was edited by Temple until 2025.

 The magazine proposes that men everywhere return to a more gentlemanly way of life by rejecting modern vulgarity and careless, shabby or faddish dress sense through the restoration of the lifestyle, habits, manners and traditional fashion sense of a mid-20th century (or earlier) British chap.
 Thus it advises men to wear traditional British suits and other similar well-tailored clothing, especially those cut from tweed; to keep their trousers sharply pressed; to be impeccably groomed; to wear quality handmade shoes, brightly polished; and to return to the everyday wearing of hats.

 The Chap has a comic and eccentric twist on this.
 It jokingly espouses its own unique lifestyle philosophy called anarcho-dandyism and has its own 10-point manifesto, The Chap Manifesto, which mandates that a chap is to smoke a pipe, is to doff his hat when good manners require, is never to wear what it calls pantaloons de Nîmes, and to sport a moustache (never a beard), among others.